-last update: 17 November 2021
+last update: 26 November 2021

 This document provides guidance regarding frequently asked questions related to clinical aspects of COVID-19 vaccination.
-It is considered the Island Health 'source of truth' and is reviewed by the Clinical Advisory Group with accountability resting with the Physician Lead, COVID-19 Vaccination.
-Please raise any concerns/discrepancies/suggestions to Melissa.Mclean@islandhealth.ca or if urgent to Michael.Benusic@islandhealth.ca.
+It is considered the Island Health 'source of truth' and is reviewed by the Clinical Advisory Group with accountability resting with the Physician Lead, COVID-19 Vaccination (currently Mike Benusic).
+Please raise any concerns/discrepancies/suggestions to Jennifer.Murray2@islandhealth.ca or if urgent to Michael.Benusic@islandhealth.ca.